VdanielVPL/RMBG/README.md

 <div align="center"><img src="./build/appicon.png" width="100px"></div>
 <h1 align="center">RMBG</h1>

 **RMBG** is a simple tool designed to remove backgrounds from images effortlessly on Windows 10/11.
 It utilizes **Wails** (Go backend) and the Python-based rembg CLI library for background removal.
-You will need **Python version 3.8 to 3.12**, along with the rembg library.
+You will need **Python**, along with the rembg library.
 The frontend is built with **React**, using **Bun** for building, ensuring a smooth and responsive user interface.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/151b6e26-b891-479c-b13e-1cfa915913e2" alt="Main background removal view" width="49.5%">